ericminikel/cureffi/_posts/2014-08-27-git-tutorial.markdown

 git init . # start a git repo locally
 ```

 Now we have a *local* git repo, though we still haven't connected to anything on the web.
-Let's add some Python code to calculate the n^th Fibonacci number:
+Let's add some Python code to calculate the n<sup>th</sup> Fibonacci number:

 ```python
 def nth_fibonacci(n):